Mary Tyler Moore, beloved TV actress, dies at 80

 Critics praised her against-type performance as a chilly mother whose family grapples with the accidental death of a son in Robert Redford's 1980 film "Ordinary People," for which Moore was nominated for an Oscar.

-She also worked in theater and periodically appeared on TV shows in recent years.
+She also worked in theater and periodically appeared on TV shows in recent years, including "Hot in Cleveland," where she was reunited with "Mary Tyler Moore Show" costars Betty White and Valerie Harper.

+Moore was diagnosed with Type 1 diabetes in her 30s and had numerous health issues over the years, including complications from that disease and brain surgery to remove a meningioma tumor in 2011.